Ada-Developers-Academy/core-pses/about-pses/about-pses.md

 1. A problem statement describing the code you need to write
 1. A series of prompts to guide your understanding of the problem and scaffold our solution.
     * i.
-Ask at least five clarifying questions.
+Ask at least three clarifying questions.
     * ii.
 Write example input/output and unit tests for at least one nominal and one edge case.
     * iii.
 Break down the problem into logical steps.
 1. A code challenge to solve the problem